Professional edition active

 Symptoms and Signs of Hepatocellular Carcinoma

 Most commonly, patients are asymptomatic and tumors are diagnosed on routine screening.
-Patients with advanced HCC may present with abdominal pain, weight loss, right upper quadrant mass, and unexplained deterioration.
+Patients with advanced HCC may present with abdominal pain, weight loss, right upper quadrant mass, and unexplained hepatic deterioration.
 Fever may occur.
 In a few patients, the first manifestation of HCC is bloody ascites, shock, or peritonitis, caused by hemorrhage of the tumor.
 Occasionally, a hepatic friction rub or bruit develops.

 Occasionally, systemic metabolic complications, including hypoglycemia, erythrocytosis, hypercalcemia, and hyperlipidemia, occur.
 These complications may manifest clinically.